 4200-4900 AA, 200-900 AD

 And after that in the seventh week shall an apostate generation arise, and many shall be its deeds, and all its deeds shall be apostate.

 And at its close shall be elected the elect righteous of the eternal plant of righteousness, to receive sevenfold instruction concerning all His creation.

 Catholicism (325 AD) and Islam (7th Century AD) arose during this week.
 Most certainly an apostate generation.

 See my notes here for information about Islam

 See my notes here for information about the inception of the Catholic Church

 Pagan rituals and beliefs mixed with Christianity by the Catholic church, and Islam was a false religion that sprouted.

-It was very hard to find anyone who truly loved God and was a true Christian during this time.
+It was probably very hard to find anyone who truly loved God and was a true Christian during this time.

 It's hard to find any historical record around the year 900 AD that might be the "elect righteous of the eternal plant of righteousness".
 Since all of the other significant